intellimath/pyaxon/README.rst

 Features
 --------

-1. Provide a simple API for loading and dumping of objects.
+1. Provide simple API for loading and dumping of objects.
-2. Provide a safe loading and dumping by default.
+2. Provide safe loading and dumping by default.
 3. Provide unsafe loading and dumping of objects on the base of registration of factory/reduce callables.
 4. Provide a way for fully controlled by application/framework/library unsafe loading and dumping.
-5. It's reasonable fast.
+5. It's fast enough to be useful.

 Releases
 --------